This post may contain affiliate links. Please see our disclosure policy.

 Use a food scale/kitchen scale to measure your ingredients.
 This creates the more consistent results as opposed to when using a measuring cup.

-Dont overmix: Once you add the flour, gently fold the ingredients.
+Be careful not to overmix the batter: Once you add the flour, gently fold the ingredients.
 Overmixing can incorporate too much air, making the cake crumbly instead of fudgy.

 Don’t Overbake: Check early, Start testing the cake 5 minutes before the recommended baking time.
 The cake is ready when a toothpick comes out with moist crumbs, not completely clean.
 A clean toothpick means the cake is overdone.